hatakkey/MAG-integrated/README.md

 **Key Features**
-✅ Containerized Simulation – Uses ContainerLab for efficient deployment and network orchestration.
+- ✅ Containerized Simulation – Uses ContainerLab for efficient deployment and network orchestration.
-✅ Flexible Network Setup – Supports customizable topologies.
+- ✅ Flexible Network Setup – Supports customizable topologies
-✅ Open-Source – Ideal for research, testing, and education.
+- ✅ Open-Source – Ideal for research, testing, and education.

 ## **Components of containerLab**
 - The project is deploted using **containerlab**,check this  [Visit contianerlab](https://containerlab.dev/ ) for more details.